 What is Safe Detox For Kids?
 Pediatric Detox Without The Side Effects

 I hear this question a lot from parents.
 You know that there are so many toxins in our environment.
 So much plastic.
 So many food additives whose long-term impacts we know very little about.
 Lawn chemicals.
 Air pollution.
 Many of them are unavoidable.
 So, the question comes up, “How do I support my child to detox from all these chemicals in a way that’s safe and effective?”
+How do I use detox for kids to address disgestive issues, constipation, behavioral challenges, sleep issues, anxiety, depression and chronic skin conditions?
 Let’s start with why your child’s detox is different than yours, then we’ll cover the “don’t”s before getting to my recommendations for safe, healthy, fun detox methods for your kids.

 Why Your Child’s Detox Is Different Than Yours

 Contrary to what a lot of people may believe, kids are not simply little adults.
 Meaning, some of the methods you might consider for yourself are, simply-put, unsafe for your child (and arguably not the best for you, either, but that’s a different article!)
 Here are some of the reasons why: